MrLogiousBanana/Desktops_needs_a_Rething/README.md

 Help this text reach more people: share the essay, translate it into other languages, discuss the theses, argue with them, propose alternatives.
 Build prototypes, draft APIs, sketch interfaces, and experiment—even small contributions add up and move the industry.

-A desktop environment should adapt to people, not teach people to live by the rules of an accidentally‑evolved UX.
+A desktop environment should adapt to people, not teach people to live by the rules of an accidentally‑evolved UX.<br><br><br>